MichalOpoka/ecfr/cfr/title-34-Education/subtitle-B-Regulations-Offices-Department-Education/chapter-VI-Office-Postsecondary-Education-Department-Education/part-682-Federal-Family-Education-Loan-FFEL-Program/subpart-D-Administration-Federal-Family-Education-Loan-Programs-Guaranty-Agency/section-682.402.md

 (G) If the guaranty agency determines that a borrower identified in paragraph (d)(6)(i)(E) or (F) of this section has satisfied all of the conditions required for a discharge, the agency shall notify the borrower in writing of that determination within 30 days after making that determination.

-(H) If the guaranty agency determines that a borrower identified in paragraph (d)(6)(i)(E) or (F) of this section does not qualify for a discharge, the agency shall notify the borrower in writing of that determination and the reasons for it within 30 days after the date the agency -
+(H) If the guaranty agency determines that a borrower identified in paragraph (d)(6)(i)(E) or (F) of this section does not qualify for a discharge, the agency shall notify the borrower in writing of that determination and the reasons for it within 30 days after the date the agency—

 (*1*) Made that determination based on information available to the guaranty agency;